MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/opening-a-developer-account.md

 > In some cases, the screens and fields you see when you register for a developer account may vary slightly from what's outlined in the following steps.
 But the basic information and process will match what these steps describe.

 > [!NOTE]
 > There is a known issue where users in some locales might be unable to finish completing their registration.
-Until we can confirm that it is resolved, we recommend that you perform the sign-up process on **en-us** registration page if possible, by manually setting your browser's locale or following [this registration link](https://developer.microsoft.com/en-us/store/register/).
+Until we can confirm that it is resolved, we recommend that you manually change your browser's locale tag to **en-us** once you begin the sign-up process on partner.microsoft.com.

 1. Go to the [registration page](https://developer.microsoft.com/store/register) and select **Sign up**.
 2. If you're not already signed in with a Microsoft account, sign in now, or create a new Microsoft account.
 The Microsoft account you use here is what you'll use to sign in to your developer account.